All you need to know about visiting Rome at Christmas: practical travel guide to make the most of the holiday season in the Eternal City.

 The 8th of December kicks off the holiday season.

 On this day, the city celebrated the Immaculate Conception Catholic holiday and schools and offices have a day off.

 December 8th is traditionally when families decorate the Christmas tree at home.

 January the 6th is the Epiphany, the day when Rome celebrates the arrival of the Three Kings into Bethlehem.

-This is a day off and also the day that traditionally marks the end of the holidays: as the Italian saying goes ‘Epifania, tutte le feste porta via‘ (epiphany takes all the festivities away)!
+The day of the Epiphany in Rome is a day off and also the day that traditionally marks the end of the holidays: as the Italian saying goes ‘Epifania, tutte le feste porta via‘ (epiphany takes all the festivities away)!